 Absolutely not.
 There has been no premium paid on behalf of the parent.
-Hockey Canada may, at its discretion, cover an "emergency volunteer" provided it was well documented, however, Hockey Canada does not extend coverage to anyone who volunteers in a non-emergency situation.
-In addition, Hockey Canada does not cover parent-child games, student-teacher games or other exhibition games against nonmembers of Hockey Canada.
+Hockey Canada may, at its discretion, cover an "emergency volunteer" provided it was well documented, but it does not extend coverage to anyone who volunteers in a non-emergency situation.
+In addition, Hockey Canada does not cover parent-child games, student-teacher games or other exhibition games against non- members of Hockey Canada.

-Your minor hockey association asked a member of the Association to chair the Associations fundraising activities for the year without performing a background check on the individual.
-One of the fundraising activities netted the Association \$25,000.00, however, the money has since gone missing.

-The members of the Association file a lawsuit alleging the Board of Directors were negligent in handling the funds derived from the fundraising venture, and should have exercised greater care when asking the member of the Association to handle the funds when they knew, or ought to have known that he was convicted of fraud six years ago.
+Your local hockey association asked a member of the association to chair its fundraising activities for the year without performing a background check on the individual.
+One of the fundraising activities netted the association \$25,000, but the money has since gone missing.
+The members of the association file a lawsuit alleging the board of directors was negligent in handling the funds derived from the fundraising venture, and should have exercised greater care when asking the member of the association to handle the funds when they knew, or ought to have known, that he was convicted of fraud six years ago.
 Are you covered?

-Yes and No. This claim is alleging financial mismanagement and incorrect hiring practices and therefore is covered under the Hockey Canada D & O policy.
-This policy will defend the claim on behalf of the Association and its individual officers and directors.
+Yes and no. This claim is alleging financial mismanagement and incorrect hiring practices and therefore is covered under the Hockey Canada D&O policy.
+This policy will defend the claim on behalf of the association and its individual officers and directors.
 Any claim advanced against the member allegedly responsible for the theft would not be covered under the policy.